-Your OSX now features a new security measure known as the System Integrity Protection.
-This feature helps you from unintentional modification of any of the system files on your mac.
-It also shields the files and system processes from any malware.
+Your macOS system or Mac OS X El Capitan features a security measure known as the System Integrity Protection.
+This feature helps you from unintentional modification of any of the system files on your Mac–only Apple-signed system processes can write to system locations.
+SIP is enabled by default.

-According to Apple, System Integrity Protection is a security technology in OS X El Capitan that’s designed to help prevent potentially malicious software from modifying protected files and folders on your Mac.
+According to Apple, System Integrity Protection is a security technology in all versions of macOS and OS X El Capitan that’s designed to help prevent potentially malicious software from modifying what Apple deems as protected files and folders on your Mac.

-System Integrity Protection restricts the root account and limits the actions that the root user can perform on protected parts of OS X.
+System Integrity Protection restricts the root account and limits the actions that the root user can perform on protected parts of macOS and OS X.

-Winclone is often used by Mac users as it allows you to easily image your bootcamp partition on your Mac.
-Whether you need to change the size of the bootcamp partition to give more space to your Mac or PC, or migrating the data from one bootcamp partition to another.
-If you have the System Integrity Protection enabled on your Mac, you may experience issue with using the utility.
+Winclone is often used by Mac users as it allows you to easily image your Bootcamp partition on your Mac.
+Whether you need to change the size of the Bootcamp partition to give more space to your Mac or PC or migrating the data from one Bootcamp partition to another.
+If you have the System Integrity Protection enabled on your Mac, you may experience an issue with using the utility.

 You can disable the integrity protection feature temporarily in order to accomplish your tasks and then go back and enable this protection feature on your Mac.
 Please follow the simple steps below to accomplish this.

-Start your Mac in Recovery mode by holding control + r key during the startup chime.
+- Start your Mac in Recovery mode by holding control + r key during the startup chime

-Go to Utilities > Terminal and then enter “csrutil disable; reboot.’
+- Go to Utilities > Terminal and then enter “csrutil disable; reboot.’

-Open your terminal on your mac and type ‘csrutil status’.
+- Open your terminal on your mac and type ‘csrutil status’

-By using Step 4 above, you can make sure that you have turned on the System Integrity Protection back on after you have completed your root level tasks.
+- By using Step 4 above, you can make sure that you have turned on the System Integrity Protection back on after you have completed your root level tasks

-Obsessed with tech since the early arrival of A/UX on Apple, Sudz (SK) is responsible for the editorial direction of AppleToolBox.
+Obsessed with tech since the early arrival of A/UX on Apple, Sudz (SK) is responsible for the original editorial direction of AppleToolBox.
 He is based out of Los Angeles, CA.